t-bence/interstate-wordclock/README.md

 Let's get started with the [today example](https://github.com/pimoroni/interstate75/blob/main/examples/today.py)

 You will need to add a secrets.py as well, with two variables for the SSID and the network password.

+## Directions

+Take a look at the two arrows on the back of the panel.
+They should point up and right, then the display is in the expected position.
+X starts from the left, Y starts from the top.

+## TODO

+- [x] Get proper word indices for WORD_POSITIONS
+- [] Think about the letter sizing again.
+The outermost cells should extend a bit out of the LED array I think.
+- [] Test the code